 Step 4: Paperwork

-Once you know with property to go with, the only thing left to do is the paperwork.
+Once you know which property to go with, the only thing left to do is the paperwork.
 The first part of it relates to ownership transferral.
 This part is done wherever the owner of the property sets up shop, which always involved some lawyer fees.
 A note on the lawyer fees: you can likely get your fees discounted if you ask nicely.

 The other piece of paperwork involves the dealings of the loan with the lender.
 Bring your papers to the bank and follow through with the mortgage application.
 Once all this is done, you just need to wait for your state's Land Office to complete their paperwork, and the keys to your place will be in your hand in about 3 months.